eembc/energyrunner/README.md

 For the JS110, [use this schematic](img/hookup-js110.png), and for the N6705, [this one](img/hookup-n6705.png).
 The concept is the same, the only differences are in where the VOUT and VDD are sourced, and how the timestamp is routed.
 For the N6705, the timestamp is split into the Arduion UNO.
 This is done because the N6705 cannot generate it's own timestamps; instead it is synched to the UNO which provides them.
 For the LPM01A & JS110, the timestamp doesn't need to be connected to the UNO, but it can be to help provide additional debug info (as the UNO will announce it saw a timestamp, which can be helpful if your EMON doesn't seem to be listening).

-The EMON must supply a MEASURED voltage and an UNMEASURED voltage.
-The former supplies the entire DUT board, the latter supplies just the level shifters.

 **IMPORTANT NOTE: Only ONE power supply is allowed to supply the DUT during measurement.** Any additional circuitry on the board will contribute to power and lower the score.
 The run rules allow cutting traces, desoldering bridges, removing jumpers or setting switches to disable ancillary hardware on the platform (e.g., debug hardware, or kit sensors).

 To assist in making the setup more compact, EEMBC provides a link to an [Arduino shield](https://www.eembc.org/iotmark/index.php#framework) for faster connectivity.

-See the "Bill of Materials" section at the end of this file for more information.
+See the "Bill of Materials" section at the end of this file for more information on where to buy all the parts shown above.

 For first-time setup, it really helps to have a small logic analyzer or a digital oscilloscope to help trace the output of the DUT at various stages of the isolation path.
 For example, is the Rx transmission from the host making it to the UART input?
 Is the boot message from the DUT coming from the right TX pin on the header?
 Is the timestamp held low long enough?